WBMLP Answers to Questions Customers Ask Us

-Renters, Commercial and Industrial Customers: Please stop by our office or call at least a week in advance so that we can complete your paperwork.
+- Renters, Commercial and Industrial Customers: Please stop by our office or call at least a week in advance so that we can complete your paperwork.
 A deposit is required.

-Other Parties: See us or call to sign up for your service.
+- Other Parties: See us or call to sign up for your service.

 *All deposits must be paid by cash or by check.
 New houses require a WBMLP Representative Assessment before price and terms are determined.

-- Season reasons.
+1. SEASON REASONS.
 In winter, cold snaps in some months can increase your bill by more than 10% as your heating increases.
 Because the sun sets earlier, you may use more lighting than you do in other seasons.
 Also, the type of clothing we wear is usually heavier in winter requiring longer electric dryer time.
 In cold weather, many people move inside and use more energy for lighting, cooking and entertainment.
 Even the types of food we cook in winter tend to be different and require longer cooking times.

 In summer, the children are home.
 The hot, humid weather calls for more air conditioning and dehumidifier use.
 This alone can increase cooling costs by 10% or more.
 You may also use more energy for cooking outdoors, cleaning, home improvement projects and heating swimming pools.

-Billing Periods: A typical billing period is between 29 and 31 days, but holidays may make your billing period up to 35 days long.
+2. BILLING PERIODS: A typical billing period is between 29 and 31 days, but holidays may make your billing period up to 35 days long.
 A difference of 5 days on your bill can increase your bill by 17 percent.

-Holidays: During holidays, you might use more energy for cooking, cleaning, lighting and heating and company.
+3. HOLIDAYS: During holidays, you might use more energy for cooking, cleaning, lighting and heating and company.

-- To report a streetlight out, please call us at 508-835-3681.
-If it's outside of our regular business hours, please leave a message with our 24 hour answering service with the exact location of the pole and light.
+To report a streetlight out, please call us at 508-835-3681.
+If it's outside of our regular business hours, please leave a message with our 24-Hour Answering Service with the exact location of the pole and light.

 Planning a home improvement job?
 Planting a tree?
 Installing a fence or deck?
 WAIT!
 Whether you are planning to do it yourself or hire a professional, smart digging means doing the following.
 CALL DIG SAFE BEFORE YOU DIG at 811.
 Please call, do not send an email.
-A DIG SAFE Representative will send out someone to mark underground facilities.
+A DIG SAFE Representative will send someone out to mark underground facilities.

-- Reading your electric meter is a good way to monitor how much you're spending on electricity.
+Reading your electric meter is a good way to monitor how much you're spending on electricity.
 By the way, WBMLP’s residential rate is among the lowest in the state.

 Electricity consumption is measured in kilowatt-hours.
 Electric meters keep track of how many kilowatt-hours you've used over some period time - typically about one month.
 Almost all of WBMLP residential electric customers have Automated Meter Read (AMR) meters with a digital display of electricity usage measured in kilowatt-hours (kWh).
-These meters transmit billing data via a radio signal to handheld receivers that our meter readers carry on in their trucks.
+These meters transmit billing data via a radio signal to handheld receivers that our meter readers carry in their trucks.
 AMR meters are more efficient and accurate for meter reading than the old-fashioned mechanical dial meters.

 Reading a meter is easy.
 You can easily measure your own electric use by simply checking the meter and recording the appropriate display.
 All you have to do is read the meter like the mileage odometer in your car.
 Every time the number increases, that's another kilowatt-hour you used.
 Subtract the reading of last month’s bill from this month’s new reading to determine the number of kilowatt-hours (kWh) used.

-1. The initial screen will display "88888…" indicating that the unit is functioning properly.
+- 1. The initial screen will display "88888…" indicating that the unit is functioning properly.

-2. The next screen shows the total amount of kWh consumed to date.
+- 2. The next screen shows the total amount of kWh consumed to date.
 This 5-digit number is cumulative.

-Pay attention to the bars that move under digital kWh display.
+Pay attention to the bars that move under the digital kWh display.
 Every time a bar moves from left to right you use one “watt-hour”.
 The bar typically can be seen moving through 5-8 positions across the display.
 The faster the bar moves the more energy you are using.
 Turn off some appliances and you should notice the bar moving slower and vice-versa.

 Reading the meter to save energy